smilefx/bgw/bgw-docs/src/main/Writerside/topics/Getting-Started.md

 # Getting Started

-The creation of a simple board game application begins with the instantiation of a [BoardGameApplication][BoardGameApplicationKDoc] object.
+Creating a simple board game application begins with the instantiation of a [BoardGameApplication][BoardGameApplicationKDoc] object.
 Typically, you would create a singleton that extends [BoardGameApplication][BoardGameApplicationKDoc] to serve as the main controller for your game.

 ```kotlin
 object MauMauApplication : BoardGameApplication(